Add client validation

 Simple form uses the “reward early, punish late” pattern for input validation.

-• Punish late: Only show error messaging when the user has moved on to the next input.
-This uses the input blur event.
+- Punish late: Only show error messaging when the user has moved on to the next input.
+This uses the input

-• Reward early: Remove error messaging the moment the user corrects an error.
-This uses the input change event.
+event. - Reward early: Remove error messaging the moment the user corrects an error.
+This uses the input

 This is simple form’s implementation of the pattern using React: